soumyadepp/PhotoRecipe/README.md

 - `npm run build`: Builds the app for production.
 - `npm run start`: Starts a production server.
 - `npm run lint`: Lints the project files.

----

-This project was bootstrapped with [Firebase Studio](https://firebase.google.com/docs/studio).